 - Generosity.
 Anahata wants only to give, in every form.
 Material generosity, generosity of time and presence.
 At this level of consciousness, life becomes a continuous act of offering.

 - Freedom.
 Until rising to Anahata, you will always be dominated by the forces and conditions related to the lower chakras.
 Even the tremendous power of manipura is still ego-based: the greatest king or dictator is still ruled by their own tendencies.
-From Anahata up, when the structures of the ego start to dissolve, you can come into a real freedom that doesn’t depend on external circumstances.
+From Anahata up, when the structures of the ego start to dissolve, you can come into real freedom.
+One that doesn’t depend on external circumstances.

 Signs of a Blocked or Unbalanced Anahata